One injured after shooting in Fort Smith, suspect arrested

 FORT SMITH, Ark. — The Fort Smith Police Department (FSPD) responded to a call about a shooting at a residence in the 1200 block of North Albert Pike at around 12:30 a.m., Sunday, Sept.
 4.

 When officers arrived, they found a 25-year-old man with a gunshot wound.
-Barroso was taken to a local hospital with non-life-threatening injuries, according to police.
+The victim was taken to a local hospital with non-life-threatening injuries, according to police.

 FSPD arrested 20-year-old Gage Vulgamore in connection to the shooting.
 Police say this is believed to be an isolated incident without threat to the public.